Ask The Food Geek

 Chocolate:

-• Recipe is designed for 60% baking chocolate.
+• Recipe is designed for 60% dark baking chocolate.
 For the ganache to set, you need twice as much chocolate by weight as heavy cream.

 • If using milk chocolate, reduce cream by 2 Tbsp